Symphony of Destruction: Structure

 "Symphony of Destruction" is 4 minutes, 7 seconds long.
-In the first five seconds of the song, the sound of an orchestra tuning is heard, followed by a short segment of vocals from the "Offertorium, Domine Jesu Christe" from Wolfgang Amadeus Mozart's Requiem.
+In the first five seconds of the song, the sound of an orchestra tuning is heard, followed by a short segment of vocals from the Domine Jesu Christe — the choral tutti in the beginning with the lyrics Rex Gloriæ — from Wolfgang Amadeus Mozart's Requiem.
 The song then immediately shifts into a heavy guitar riff, which plays continuously throughout the duration of the song.
 The song contains what has been described as catchy, with a more commercially mainstream, standard song structure, as opposed to some of Megadeth's more aggressive and structurally intense songs, such as "Hangar 18" or "Holy Wars...
 The Punishment Due".

 By 1992, Mustaine's vocal performance and style, along with Megadeth's bombastic aesthetic, were considered jarring by some music listeners, meaning they had not yet been exposed to more mainstream audiences.
 Partially due to the success and radio friendliness of this song and Countdown to Extinction, Megadeth was capable of reaching a higher level of public awareness and cultural relevance.